Setting or Replacing a MemSQL License (MemSQL Ops)

 Using MemSQL Ops With Internet Access

-In MemSQL Ops, navigate to Settings > Licenses.
-From that screen, you can add a new MemSQL license.
-MemSQL Ops will then update all nodes in your MemSQL cluster asynchronously to use the new license.
+Navigate to Settings > Licenses in the MemSQL Ops UI and paste in the MemSQL license key.
+MemSQL Ops will update all nodes in your MemSQL cluster asynchronously to use the new license.

 $ memsql-ops license-add --license-key <license key>